dwightjack/vue-types/packages/docs/guide/validators.md

 </CodeExample>

-Constraints can be set on the inner validators as well:
+You can also constrain the inner validators:

 <CodeExample>